ENCODE-DCC/snovault/docs/indexer.rst

   :state: The contents of the indexer's state object held in elasticsearch...

     :title: Should be 'primary_indexer'.
-    :status: The indexer is either 'waiting' between cycles or 'indexing' during a cycle.
+    :status: The indexer is either 'done' with a cycle or 'indexing' during a cycle.
     :cycles: Count of indexer cycles that actually indexed something.
 This number should reflect all cycles since the system was initialized or since a full reindexing was requested.
-    :cycle_count: When indexing, the number of uuids in the cuuent cycle.
+    :cycle_count: When indexing, the number of uuids in the current cycle.
     :cycle_took: How long it took to complete the most recent indexer cycle.
     :cycle_started: When the most recent indexing cycle started.
     :indexed: Number of objects indexed in the most recent cycle.
+    :invalidated: Number of uuids needing to be indexed.
+    :renamed: uuids of objects renamed in postgres.
+    :updated: uuids of objects updated in postgres.
+    :referencing: Count of uuids referenced by objects updated or renamed in postgres.
+    :txn_count: Number of postgres transactions this cycle covers.
     :xmin: Postgres transaction id of this cycle.
     :last_xmin: Postgres transaction id of last cycle.
 Indexing should have covered all objects changed between last_xmin and xmin.
     :max_xid: This is a Postgres transaction id which should rise with each database change.
 It is used to ensure a consistent view of data during an indexing cycle.
-    :invalidated: Number of uuids invalidated.
-    :renamed: uuids of renamed objects
-    :updated: uuids of updated objects
-    :first_txn_timestamp: Timestamp of when the postgres tranaction occurred which led to this indeing cycle.
+    :first_txn_timestamp: Timestamp of when the postgres tranaction occurred which led to this indexing cycle.
-    :txn_count: Number of postgres transactions this cycle covers.
-    :referencing: Count of uuids referenced updated objects.

 Several requests can be made of the ``/_indexer_state`` path with use of ?request=value appended to the url: